 Should I consider specialist cruise travel insurance?

-Yes.
 Taking a cruise is a great way to holiday.
 Many people love the idea of waking up in a different place every day and enjoying life at sea.
+That makes it even more important to take a cruise-specific travel insurance policy so that you can head off on your adventure with the peace of mind that you have cover.

 Frequently asked questions